Protect yourself and your investment from the risks of renting out your property.

 Do policies cover me against damage caused by tenants’ pets?

-Remember these simple rules to ensure that you get the most from your landlord insurance policy:
+To get the most from your landlord insurance policy:

 - Keep detailed reports.
 Completed entry and exit reports with supporting photographs will protect you if any damage arises.

 - Check exactly what’s covered.
-If you choose a landlords insurance policy that also covers some of the contents of the property, look closely at the fine print to see exactly what is included.
+If you choose a landlord policy that also covers some of the contents of the property, look closely at the fine print to see exactly what is included.
 For example, check what fixtures and fittings are listed.
 Most policies offer protection for damage to items such as pipes and cables, fixed appliances, sheds, exterior blinds and awnings, and in-ground swimming pools.